ethfinex/efx-trustless-vol/README.md

 TODO:

+  - keep track of all time high volume

   - allow other queries on mongodb
-    * ATH for total volume
     * ATH for symbol volume
     * Ask for full date-range ?

-  - keep track of all time high volume
+  - refactor src/lib folder

 ## Developing